belzecue/Terrain3D_wiki/Setting-Up-Textures.md

 * All textures must be the same size.

 * Supported formats
      * DDS files: BC3 / DXT5, linear (not srgb), Color + alpha, Generate Mipmaps.
-These are accepted instantly by Godot with no settings.
+These are accepted instantly by Godot with no settings. **Highly recommended**
      * PNG files: Standard RGBA.
 In Godot you must go to the Import tab and select: `Mode: VRAM Compressed`, `Normal Map: Disabled`, `Mipmaps Generate: On`, then reimport each file.
      * Other formats like TGA are probably supported as long as you match similar settings above.

 * You can pack channels in tools like Photoshop, Krita, or [Gimp](https://www.gimp.org/).
+Working with alpha channels in Photoshop and Krita can be a bit challenging so Gimp is recommended.
+See [How To Channel Pack Images With Gimp](#How-To-Channel-Pack Images-With-Gimp) below.
 Then save as a PNG, or DDS (recommended) using the above settings.
-Working with alpha channels in photoshop can be a bit challenging so Gimp is recommended.
-In Gimp you can use the `Colors/Components/Compose` and `Decompose` menu options to turn RGBA channels into separate editable layers, and back into RGBA.

 * You can create DDS files by exporting them directly from Gimp, exporting from Photoshop with [Intel's DDS plugin](https://www.intel.com/content/www/us/en/developer/articles/tool/intel-texture-works-plugin.html), or converting RGBA PNGs using [NVidia's Texture Tools](https://developer.nvidia.com/nvidia-texture-tools-exporter)